 7 hours of theoretical knowledge instruction:

-The course includes 4 hours of dual flying instruction and also a 1 hour per-course assessment flight (included in the cost)
+The course includes 4 hours of dual flying instruction and also an approx. 40 mins pre-course assessment flight (not included in the cost)

 Advanced UPRT instructors require refresher training each year at an appropriately certified ATO.
 The competence required to instruct on the Advanced UPRT course should be assessed to the satisfaction of the Head of Training.